pdxjohnny/pdxjohnny.github.io/content/a_guide_to_good.md

 ## On Religon

-> Previous verisons of this documentation used apparently too many riddles.
+> Previous versions of this documentation used apparently too many riddles.
 The point was for you to arrive at the following (however people dont read)

 **Jesus is the Christ and the Son of God**